EDIpack: A parallel exact diagonalization package for quantum impurity problems: Introduction

 In the context of DMFT it has been shown that quantum impurity models with a small Hilbert space already provide accurate results.
 However, the required size rapidly increases if we consider multi-orbital problems or we include the coupling with phonons.
-As well, larger systems are also required to resolve small energy or temperature scales.
-The exponential growth of the Hilbert space is however the bottleneck of ED calculations.
-In order to overcome such limitations it is mandatory to profit of the blossoming of multi-threaded calculations made available in high-performance computers.
-In this respect, it is crucial to progress the development of ED algorithm for impurity problems in the direction of parallel computing~\cite{Siro2012CPC,Borstnik2014PC,Siro2016CPC}.
+Likewise, larger systems are also required to resolve small energy or temperature scales.
+The exponential growth of the Hilbert space is the bottleneck of ED calculations.
+In order to overcome such limitations it is mandatory to take advantage of the blossoming of multi-threaded calculations made available in high-performance computers.
+In this respect, it is crucial to route the development of ED algorithm for impurity problems in the direction of parallel computing~\cite{Siro2012CPC,Borstnik2014PC,Siro2016CPC}.
 Yet, the parallel formulation of the ED algorithms~\cite{Dolfen2006,Siro2016CPC,Siro2012CPC,Sharma2015CPC} can be tremendously more complicated with respect to other methods, e.g. Quantum Monte Carlo, due to the handling of the required inter-processor communications.